3ds Max V-Ray

 Download and install

-Log in to Web Manager (web dashboard) at https://app.garagefarm.net and download our renderBeamer app for your operating system.
+Log in to Web Manager (web dashboard) at https://app.garagefarm.net and download our renderBeamer Desktop App for you operating system.

 Install the renderBeamer app and start it.
 Once renderBeamer is done with the installation process, you need to choose the default download directory.
 This path will be used as the main output place for all your renders.
 Next, just log in using the account ID you received or your account email.
 Please keep in mind that the app should always be running in the background whenever uploading a project or downloading rendered frames.

-Once renderBeamer is installed and you’re logged in, you’ll see the Plugins panel.
+Once renderBeamer is installed, and you’re logged in, you’ll see the Plugins panel.
 Plugins installation panel should automatically open after the first renderBeamer startup.
 You can also open it anytime you need to install additional plugins for your 3D apps.

 Please keep in mind that each 3D app (DCC) you use needs to have a plugin installed to properly connect to and render on our farm.